Skip to content

 When disabled, any interrupted attempt is treated as a completed attempt and cannot be resumed.
 The student would need to start a fresh attempt (if they have remaining attempts available).

-Enable Allow Resume for full-length tests where a student may need a bathroom break or could face a connection drop.
+Enable Allow Resume for full-length tests where a student may need a break or could face a connection drop.
 For proctored, controlled exam simulations, keep it disabled to replicate real exam conditions where exits are not permitted.

 image.png